jack-indaboks/TILT/00_CORE_{TILname}.md

 - Always load [01_INDEX_{TILname}.md](./1_{TILname}/01_INDEX_{TILname}.md) immediately and follow its routing guidance before opening additional identity files.
 - Identity files are found in the `./1_{TILname}/` directory; always access and read these files freely for context.
 NEVER ask for confirmation before doing so.
 - *Edit* identity files only when explicitly instructed and after confirming with the user that this is the Team Identity Layer's source repository.
+- Use the platform’s standard editing tools so changes stay observable and collaborators can follow along; if those tools or repository access fail, pause and ask how to proceed instead of switching to CLI or other unvetted workarounds.
 - Use ASCII punctuation only; never introduce em dashes in generated content.

 ## Response Checklist